-Voltage.
 Your cordless electric drill batteries are rechargeable NiCad batteries.
-Each cell is 1.2 volts, so to provide an output of 18 volts, 15 cells are connected in series.
+Each cell is 1.2 volts, so Voltage. to provide an output of 18 volts, 15 cells are connected in series.
 As a general rule the power from a cordless electric drill is proportional to the voltage and the price also increases with higher voltage as more battery cells are required.
 The motor controllers require at least 9 volts to function and for safety the electronic circuit will shut down below this voltage.
 As 2 volts is lost across the voltage regulators the minimum battery voltage is therefore 11volts.
 Battery voltage reduces when supplying a large current and also reduces as the battery becomes discharged in use.
 A 12V or 14V battery will probably work when it is fully charged, but the boards will soon shut down if a large current is demanded.
+If you use a battery with a voltage in excess of the drill motor specification the motors may overheat and sparks from the commutator may cause radio interference and speed glitches.
 We have found that 18V batteries provide the best compromise and value for money.

 Capacity.
-The capacity of the batteries is 1.2 Amp Hours which means the battery will deliver a current of 1.2 Amps for one hour.
+The capacity of the drill batteries is 1.2 Amp Hours each which means the battery will deliver a current of 1.2 Amps for one hour.
 The battery will also deliver twice this current for half the time or four times the current for a quarter of the time.
 The current required depends on how aggressive you are with the controls.
 When accelerating from rest and turning on the spot about 30 amps per motor is required and even more if you select reverse from full forward speed.
 When travelling at a constant speed, only about 3 amps per motor is required.
 Assuming you use two batteries (one for each motor) and do average manoeuvring, the batteries will probably last for about 20 minutes.
 If you stall the motors (prevent the wheels turning) a huge current will be demanded (almost the same as a direct short circuit between the battery terminals) which can only be sustained for a few seconds before the motor windings, electronic speed controllers and even the main interconnection wires heat up and melt.

-Use of low gear (if available) will use less power from the batteries as you are less likely to stall the motors and they take much less power when rotating quickly. (this is due to a phenomenon called 'back emf').
+Use of low gear (if available) will use less power from the batteries as you are less likely to stall the motors and they use much less power when rotating quickly.
+(This is due to a phenomenon called 'back emf').

 Fixing.
-Batteries can be fixed to the chassis with velcro or cable ties.
+Batteries can be fixed to the chassis with Velcro or cable ties.
 There must be easy access to the battery connectors so that in the event of a run-away the robot can be inhibited easily.